lwang-astro/PeTar/README.md

     When this option is switched on, the standard alone tool _petar.bse_ will also be compiled and installed.
     This is a c++ based tool which uses the API of the SSE/BSE from Fortran77 to c++.
 It can be used to evolve a group of single and binary stars with OpenMP parallelization.

-    PS: the currently implemented version of BSE has a known problem of evolving stars with about 6.28 solar mass and z=0.001.
-    The error message "DANGER2!" appears in the output, but the code ignores that and continues.
-    The following evolution of this star won't be correct any more.
-    Be careful when you see that!
-    There is no fix from the corresponding developer yet.
-    If you feel that this is an important issue, please contact the corresponding authors of SSE/BSE and updated BSE.

 Multiple options should be combined together, for example:
 ```
 ./configure --prefix=/opt/petar --enable-cuda